Zach McKinstry Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 18th in MLB.
+- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 18th in the league.

-- The Pirates have a 4.49 team ERA that ranks 20th among all MLB pitching staffs.
+- The Pirates have a 4.45 team ERA that ranks 20th across all league pitching staffs.

-- Pirates pitchers combine to give up the eighth-fewest home runs in baseball (116 total, 1.1 per game).
+- The Pirates give up the seventh-fewest home runs in baseball (116 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.